FINDING YOUR STORY

 Structured discussion of Inner Shark outlines.
 Group.

 We return to the Workshop Story a final time.
 Group.

 Night Assignment: Participants work on extended versions of their Inner Sharks, using the methods/ideas presented during the day.
 Solitary.

 Structured discussion of the extended Inner Shark pieces.
 Group.

 Discussion of style.
 This will be the only session resembling a lecture – and it will be brief!
 Group.

-Day four: (Dec 22) Fill out the feedback forms (not enough Nutella?), cry unabashedly at the prospect of leaving, and head out after a relaxed breakfast.
+Fill out the feedback forms (not enough Nutella?), cry unabashedly into your food at the prospect of leaving, and head out after a salty breakfast.